 Create the podcast.
 Inspire the killings.
 Boost publicity.
 That’s a quick path to riches.
 But the formula changed.

-Then they vanished.
-And so did the podcast.
-Not live.
-Just… released.
-I expected the killings to stop.
-They didn’t.
 Marcus claimed ignorance.
 Before I left his apartment, I thanked him for his cooperation.
 He was in on it—I just didn’t know how deep.

 Then I found a name on Elias’s confiscated laptop.
 One listener stood out.
 Obsessive amounts of fan mail.
 Long messages.
 Detailed instructions.
-Demands that episodes be released in a specific order.
+Demands that future episodes be released in a specific order.

 I brought him in for questioning.
 Didn’t get far.
 He lived in his own head.
 But one thing was clear—he knew too much.
 Details about the copycat murders.
 Mistakes made at crime scenes.

-Details not released to the public.
-Details I hadn’t written down yet.
-That was enough—until another killing happened while Jonah was sitting across from me.
+Another killing happened while Jonah was sitting across from me.

+These victims of these crimes were brutal.
+An each of their deaths nawled at me as the night went on.
 I drove Pale City for hours.
 The details and photos of crime scenes lay in the seat next to me.
 The more I knew about how serial killers killed the better I would be at catching them.
-But the more I studied, the darker this world seemed.

 By the time I arrived, it was too late.
-The victim— massacred— publicly displayed.
+The victims— dead— publicly displayed.
 But the killer was still there.
-It wasn’t human.
-It was the other angel the nuns spoke of.
+The problem is it wasn't who I expected— It wasn’t human.

-They had it wrong.
+The nuns had it wrong.
 An angel of light?
 In Pale City?

 Not a chance.

 I went to Marcus’s apartment out of instinct.
+I could hear the something on the other side— something not human.

 I emptied my magazine into it.
 Didn’t do much good.
 It spread its wings and vanished into the night.
 The crime scene didn’t end there.